IBM/mas-tas-appconnect-flows/README.md

  <details><summary><b>App Connect</b></summary>

 ### Access to an instance of App Connect with a deployed instance of a Designer is required.
+This code pattern has been tested with AppConnect version 3.0

 Two accounts need to be created from the 'Catalog' tab in order to connect the applications.